Welcome to Year 2

 - RE Curriculum – Parents Meeting 2020

-Children have been given a spelling booklet for the first half of the Autumn term.
+Children have been given a spelling booklet for the Autumn term.
 The booklets are one way that your child can practise their spellings.
 Using the booklets, children should practise their spellings using the process of Look, Cover, Write, Check.
-These booklets do not need to be returned to school.
-Scores will be sent home on a separate sheet.
+These booklets need to be brought into school every Friday for your child to complete their weekly spelling test.

-Reading day is a Wednesday and reading books will be changed at this time.
+Reading day is a Friday and reading books will be changed at this time.
 Children are encouraged to read at least one book each week but if they read their book by the weekend they can change it on a Monday also.
-Children should bring their reading book in every day as we will be starting to read and quiz in class during the afternoons.
+Children should bring their reading book in every day as we will be starting to read in class every morning.

 - Accelerated Reader